wavmark/wavmark/README.md

-## Low-level API
+## Low-level Access
-For a  watermarking algorithm, there exists a trade-off among its capacity, robustness, and imperceptibility.
+For a specific watermarking algorithm, there exists a trade-off among capacity, robustness, and imperceptibility.
-Therefore, watermarking system often needs customization according to actual application requirements.
+Therefore, a watermarking system often needs customization according to application requirements.
-The good news is that WavMark is **entirely implemented with PyTorch**.
+The good news is that WavMark is entirely implemented with PyTorch.
-You can leverage the PyTorch model to construct your own watermarking system.
 Here is an example of directly calling the PyTorch model:

 ```python